juan-op/youtube-video-summarizer/README.md

 # Youtube Video Summarizer

-This application downloads a video from Youtube, transcribes the audio to text and summarizes the text.
+This application downloads a video from Youtube, transcribes the audio to text and summarizes it.

 - :tv: Youtube video downloading: [*pytube*](https://github.com/pytube/pytube).